Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: The braid type homomorphism

+Let us admit this result for the moment, and assume therefore that the isotopy $\varphi_t$ fixes each non-contractible $L_j$ for all times $t\in [0,1 ]$.

-Since the circles cannot intersect during this isotopy, and since $b$ does not depend on the particular isotopy one chooses without loss of generality (up to shrinking the tubular neighbourhoods we take off to produce $\tilde{\Sigma}_{g, p}$) the braid $b(\varphi)$ is represented by a braid entirely contained in $\tilde{\Sigma}_{g, p}$.
-Furthermore, choosing such an isotopy makes it clear that no contractible circle may wind about the base point on a non-contractible component: this bounds the number of $\sigma$-generators to $k-1$ (only exchanges between contractible circles are allowed).
+Because the circles cannot intersect during this isotopy, and since $b$ does not depend on the particular isotopy one chooses without loss of generality (up to shrinking the tubular neighbourhoods we take off to produce $\tilde{\Sigma}_{g, p}$) the braid $b(\varphi)$ is represented by a braid entirely contained in $\tilde{\Sigma}_{g, p}$.
 All of this proves that the image of $b$ is contained in $\mathcal B_{k,0,p+2g}$, which is what we wanted.
 To prove equality, we just need to be able to represent all generators of $\mathcal{B}_{k,0,p+2g}$ as images of $b$.
 This is readily done: given any $\sigma_i$, we may consider a disc containing $L_1$ and $L_i$ and apply a half rotation.
 In the case of any $z_i$ (loop around a puncture) we may use an annulus with centre at the puncture, and a full rotation on it.

 We may now end the proof showing that the generators of $\mathcal{B}_{\underline L}$, ${(\sigma_i)}_{i=1,\dots, k-1}$, ${(a_j)}_{j=1,\dots, g}$, ${(b_j^{-1}a_jb_j)}_{j=1,\dots, g}$ and ${(z_l)}_{l=1,\dots, p-1}$ (which are elements of $\mathcal{B}_{k, g, p}$) are in fact the images of the generators of $\pi_1(\mathrm{Conf}^k(\tilde\Sigma_{g, p}))$ under the inclusion morphism.
 In fact, it is easy to see that the $\sigma_i$'s in $\mathcal{B}_{k, g, p}$ correspond to the half-twists in $\pi_1(\mathrm{Conf}^k(\tilde\Sigma_{g, p}))$, and that the turns around the punctures in $\tilde\Sigma_{g, p}$ are sent by the inclusion to turns around the punctures in $\Sigma_{g,p}$ (the $z_j$'s) and turns around the handles (the $a_i$'s and $b_i^{-1}a_ib_i$'s) (see Figure \ref{fig:b-1ab_generator} for a picture of $b_i^{-1}a_ib_i$).